 You will create and study both fiction and non-fiction texts in A Level English Language & Literature.
 Designed with a focus on the integration of language and literature, this course will enable you to see how linguistic and literary methods are related.
 You will engage creatively and independently with a variety of spoken, written and multi-modal texts.

-A minimum of five GCSEs at grade 4 and above, including Maths, with at least two at grade 6, including English Language, and English Literature at grade 5.
+A minimum of five GCSEs at grade 4 and above, including Maths, with at least two at grade 6, including English Language, and English Literature at grade 5 with at least one at a grade 6.

 After studying this course, students go on to study or work in the following fields: